 The top three health priorities for Harford County are: Obesity, Tobacco, and Behavioral Health.
 To address these priorities, three LHIC workgroups were formed:

 - Tobacco – Chair, Vickie Bands

 - Behavioral health (i.e. mental health and substance abuse) – Chair, Sharon Lipford

 Each Workgroup has strategic initiatives, action plans, and measurable goals.
 They meet either monthly or quarterly and report out at the Annual LHIC meeting.

-Please click here to view the presentations from the October 17, 2016 LHIC meeting .
+Please click here to view the State of the County presentation from the October 2017 Annual Meeting.